I've spent an hour here trying to categorize this Obama speech.

 Here you got segregation at the highest levels of the land.

-And where them brothers, where are they?
+And where are them, brothers?

-Where are you at, Jess?
+Where you at, Jess?

 Where you at, Al?

-Leland, whatever his name.
+Leland, whatever his name?

 Yo, this is what's up, y'all.

-Hell we got segregation here.
+Hell, we got segregation here.

 People are being beat upside the head.